Tag: app bugs

 What Types of Problems Occur with Newly Launched Apps and Why?

-People are creative, and the end user of an app may find new uses for the app that were not initially intended.
+People are creative, and the end users of an app may find new uses for the app that were not initially intended or considered by the app founder.
 This can cause a bug to develop in the app, where the app doesn’t act exactly as it was intended due to the unexpected actions of the users.
-There’s also a chance that the newly launched app can crash and not function at all, or another problem could develop with the app that we can’t foresee ahead of time.
-If the product owner and the program developer continue to communicate through the process of finding issues with a newly launched app, they can determine together the best ways to work through the problems while continuing to meet the product owner’s vision.
+There’s also a chance that the newly launched app can crash and not function at all, or another problem could develop with the app that can’t be foreseen ahead of time.
+If the product owner and the program developer continue to communicate through the process of finding issues with a newly launched app, they can determine together the best ways to work through the problems while continuing to meet the product owner’s vision and end user’s needs.

 Now that you know the most common problems that visionaries have when developing a custom desktop or mobile app, you can approach software companies with the right questions to ask so you can find the company that is the best fit for you.
+Matraex is a premier app development company located in southwest Idaho.
 If you live in the Boise, Idaho area, check out our article about the top software development companies in the area, and feel free to contact Matraex or call us at (208) 344-1115 with any other software questions you may have.
 You can even post a question on our Google Business Page.
 We want to help you hire the software company that is most suitable for you that can take your software vision and turn it into a reality.

 Sign up to receive answers to your questions delivered directly to your inbox!

-In this blog, we will go through the intricacies of the above question.
-We will define what a bug and a crash is, and then we will go through the initial steps a product owner can consider doing to try to solve the problem.
-Once we go through the preliminary methods of solving a problem, we will go into detail on the types of details to provide your app developer or IT specialist to get the problem resolved as quickly as possible with the least amount of back and forth and time wasted.
+No one wants errors in their software development project, but knowing what to look for and how to react may help mitigate many problems.
+It will also make the problem easier to relay to the developer so the problem can be rectified as soon as possible.
+We will define what a bug and a crash is, and then we will go through the initial steps, or troubleshooting, that a product owner can consider doing to try to solve the problem.
+Once we go through the preliminary methods of solving the problem, we will describe the details that the app founder might provide the app developer or IT specialist to get the problem resolved as quickly as possible with the least amount of back and forth and time wasted.

 Questions that are addressed in this article include the following: